Want to set up an indoor box turtle enclosure? Chances are you’re going to make a mistake. Don’t worry though! I’ll teach you how to avoid it.

 This holds true not only for box but also aquatic turtles like red-eared and yellow-bellied sliders.

 For outdoor box turtle enclosures, the standard minimum recommended guideline is 4 feet in length by 4 feet in width.
 Depth should be several inches at the very least.
+Learn more in my article on how to build a box turtle outdoor habitat.

 Now, this is usually impractical for most indoor enclosures.
 Indoors, a 4×4 habitat would take up a ton of space in most peoples’ homes.